tgel0/spotify-data/README.md

-# Spotify Data (work in progress)
+# Spotify Data Project (work in progress)

-A full-stack data project utilizing data from the official Spotify Web API.
+A full-stack data project utilizing audio features data from the official Spotify Web API.

 ## Motivation

-My main motivation for this project was to get practical experience in all the steps of a data project including (automated) data retrieval, data exploration as well as data modeling, using Python, SQL and Bash.
+Main motivation for this project was to get practical experience in all the steps of a data project including (automated) data retrieval, data exploration as well as data modeling, using Python, SQL and Bash.

 ## Notebooks